theolivenbaum/resin/README.md

 ## Document model

-The second model is a graph of documents embedded as bags-of-words.
+A graph of documents embedded as bags-of-words.
 In this model documents gather around "topics".

 Natural language queries are parsed into clauses, each clause into a vector.